ssfsx17/sky-islands/readable.md

     to twist their minds towards volunteering for slavery, making them believe that at least then they would have consistent food and drink.
   - Bio Assembly Resource - A person gendered woman who conforms to precise standards of appearance, and who has been proven to have birthed children.
 Women are legally owned by their fathers until they are sold to their husbands.
-Violence against women is only considered harmful so far as it affects the man's property.
+Violence against women is only considered harmful so far as it affects the man’s property.
 A few women have played the power games at the Patrician level, although the Adtextus ensures they are perceived as evil witches and rewrites all imperial records of their deeds.
   - Bio Consumption Resources - A narrowly-defined set of plants, animals, and drinks that are considered high-class imperial food.
     All other food is defined as unclean and disgusting.
 Of course, the plants and animals only thrive within specific regions, and do